-Before an award is made, negotiations concerning the terms and conditions (e.g., scope of work, budget, intellectual property) of the contract or grant are sometimes necessary.
-These negotiations must be coordinated through the Office of Research.
+Before an award is accepted, negotiations concerning the terms and conditions (e.g., scope of work, budget, intellectual property) of the contract or grant are sometimes necessary.
+These negotiations must be coordinated through the Office of Research which will also coordinate with Legal Affairs.